Spicy Peanut Noodles and Vegetables

 - Garnish: Toasted sesame seeds, chopped peanuts, chopped spring onions, chopped cilantro, squeeze of lime juice.

-- Add protein like chicken or tofu to create a main dish.
+- Add-ins: Add protein like chicken or tofu to create a main dish.

 - Make Ahead

-- Peanut Noodles can definitely be made a few days ahead.
+- Spicy peanut noodles can definitely be made a few days ahead.
 In, fact, it's one of my favorite things about this recipe.
 I find the flavors develop more fully.
 Keep in mind, however, that the noodles becomes stickier as they absorb the peanut sauce.
 I don't mind that, but if you do, you can add a bit of water or oil (or, as noted above, add the sauce just before serving).

 - I prefer bringing the noodles to room temperature or slightly warm them in the microwave for a minute.
 My husband eats them cold straight from the fridge.